 2012-2018: NL-Malta, BUOYANT – F’WICC L-ILMA, icw Austin Camilleri, Joseph Galeja.

-2014-2015: NL-Lithuania icw Nida Art Colony, artist-in-residence Thijs Ebbe Fokkens; co-curator of Inter Format Symposium On Flucx of Sand and Aquatic Ecosystems, artist-in-residence Theun Karelse, Jan de Graaf , Marinus van Dijke, Jeroen van Westen, Edwin Deen, Bram Esser, Francois Lombarts, Ronald Boer, Eliane Esther Bots, Jacqueline Heerema.
+2014-2015: NL-Lithuania icw Nida Art Colony, artist-in-residency Thijs Ebbe Fokkens; co-curator of Inter Format Symposium On Flucx of Sand and Aquatic Ecosystems, artist-in-residency Theun Karelse, Jan de Graaf , Marinus van Dijke, Jeroen van Westen, Edwin Deen, Bram Esser, Francois Lombarts, Ronald Boer, Eliane Esther Bots, Jacqueline Heerema.

-2015: NL-New York City icw LMCC artist-in-residence Jacqueline Heerema, Ronald Boer, Governors Island as Climate Hub; Sarah Cameron Sunde, 36.5-A durational performance with the sea.
+2015: NL-New York City icw LMCC artist-in-residency Jacqueline Heerema, Ronald Boer, Governors Island as Climate Hub; Sarah Cameron Sunde, 36.5-A durational performance with the sea.

-2015: NL-Russia: Moscow, St. Petersburg, Kaliningrad icw NAC, artist-in-residence Maurice Bogaert, Videoscript ‘Showing a Stuffed Polar Bear What We Found Out About The Arctic’; Ilya Grishev.
+2015: NL-Russia: Moscow, St. Petersburg, Kaliningrad icw NAC, artist-in-residency Maurice Bogaert, Videoscript ‘Showing a Stuffed Polar Bear What We Found Out About The Arctic’; Ilya Grishev.

-2013: NL-Moldova, icw MediArt Dialogue, Art Plodashka,Teatru Spalatorie, KSAK, artist-in-residence Maarten de Kroon, Landlocked; Tatiana Fiodorova, The Lost Sea; Nicoleta Esinencu.
+2013: NL-Moldova, icw MediArt Dialogue, Art Plodashka,Teatru Spalatorie, KSAK, artist-in-residency Maarten de Kroon, Landlocked; Tatiana Fiodorova, The Lost Sea; Nicoleta Esinencu.

-2013: NL-Georgia, icw GeoAir, artist-in-residence Astrid Bussink, Little Dubai: , Ana Tsimintia.
+2013: NL-Georgia, icw GeoAir, artist-in-residency Astrid Bussink, Little Dubai; Ana Tsimintia.

-2012: NL-Turkey – Sinop, Istanbul, icw European Cultural Association/Europist, artist-in-residence Maurice Bogaert, Guest Worker, Everything will be beautiful; Bahanur Nasya, Yilmaz Vurucu, The Sea in Me.
+2012: NL-Turkey – Sinop, Istanbul, icw European Cultural Association/Europist, artist-in-residency Maurice Bogaert, Guest Worker, Everything will be beautiful; Bahanur Nasya, Yilmaz Vurucu, The Sea in Me.